 Total Contribution 4% = Rs.
 680

-Gratuity is a one-time payment made by an employer to an employee as a reward for long-term service under the Payment of Gratuity Act, 1972.
-It is typically paid when an employee retires, resigns, or in the event of death or disability.
-The primary purpose of gratuity is to provide financial security to employees who have served an organization for a substantial period.
-An employee is eligible to receive gratuity if they have completed at least 5 years of continuous service with the employer.
+Under the Payment of Gratuity Act, employees who complete continuous service of at least five years with an employer are entitled to a lump sum gratuity payment, supporting them upon retirement or resignation.
 The company should have 10 or more employees on any day in the preceding 12 months.
 It is also payable even before 5 years in cases of death or permanent disability.
 The maximum tax-free gratuity amount is ₹20 lakh.

 Gratuity Calculation Formula